 Michelle Ashley completed her RN program at the University of Illinois at Chicago in 2007 and went on to complete a joint degree program and received her MS in Nursing as well as a MPH in 2010.
 While in school Michelle worked as a nurse case manager for the Illinois Breast and Cervical Cancer Program.
 She was awarded a Schweitzer Fellowship for 2009-2010 and volunteered at a free clinic for the uninsured providing cancer education.
-Michelle is now working as the Nurse Clinical Coordinator for the World Trade Center Monitoring and Treatment Program at the Mount Sinai School of Medicine in New York.
+Michelle is now an Oncology Nurse Navigator at LibertyHealth Jersey City Medical Center and is a Certified Navigator-Breast Nurse and Tobacco Treatment Specialist.
+(Summer 2016)

-Deanna Furman is still working as a Legislative and Community Advocate for the California Nurses Association in Sacramento, CA. Her responsibilities have grown to include frequently testifying before the California Legislature and lobbying on behalf of legislation that is important to the members of CNA - including single payer healthcare and workers' rights.
-Additionally, she engages in political campaigns including defeating the measures on the 2009 California Special Election, working on a number of independent expenditures campaigns during the 2008 election season, internal membership engagement in local political campaigns and spending 2 weeks before the election in Nevada to work on labor's efforts to elect Obama.
+Deanna Furman is now the Vice President, Regional Government Affairs at Magellan Health Inc. in Sacramento.
+Previously, her position as a Legislative and Community Advocate for the California Nurses Association allowed her to frequently testify before the California Legislature and lobbyon behalf of legislation that is important to the members of CNA - including single payer healthcare and workers' rights.
 She also works extensively liaising between elected officials and CNA in the Legislature and local governments and ensuring elected officials and our members are on message for press event, strikes, and other CNA events.
 Deanna previously worked as a Legislative Consultant with State Senator Alex Padilla after completing a year-long Fellowship with State Senator Richard Alarcon.
 She covered a variety of topics for Senator Padilla including, women's issues, budget human services, housing and transportation.
+(Summer 2016)

 Mia Gutfreund received her Master’s in Social Work from Smith College in Northampton, MA in 2009.
 She currently works as a Clinical Case Manager for the Richmond Area Multi-Services Clinic in the Bay Area.
 In addition to connecting youth and their families to local services, she provides adjunct psychotherapy to youth ages 12-18.
 Since 2004 she has also practiced massage therapy for non-profits, clinic-based setting and private practices.
 Previously, Mia worked as a research associate on the UCSF HPV Natural History Study and a program associate and special projects coordinator at The University of California, Maternal and Child Health Program, School of Public Health in Berkeley.